 A total of 3,600 m of RC drilling was planned for mid-2021 at Tornado.
 This RC drill program commenced but was suspended due to adverse winter condition and poor rock conditions encountered during drilling.
 One hole was completed in the Guanaco target (276 m) in early December 2021, without significant results.
 Later in 2022, a core drilling program commenced to complete the first phase of drilling.
 The first core hole, 392 m in length, was completed in the El Camino Target in late December.
 An oxidized, hydrothermal breccia was intersected in the first core hole.
 Drilling continued into 2022 and intersected precious metal mineralization up to 8.8 meters drill with grading 0.59 g/t Au (see May 2022 new release on www.patagoniagold.com).
-Work is planned to follow-up on the new drill results and other targets on the +7,890 ha Tornado-Huracan property.

-No exploration work was conducted at Tornado-Huracán during the period ending September 30, 2024.
+No exploration work was conducted at Tornado-Huracán during the year ended December 31, 2024.